 Each employee has a specific role, and similarly within your PPM tool, resources should be assigned to roles.
 A role describes the primary task area of a person on a project.
-The PMO especially of larger companies often does not plan with individual employees, but only with roles such as the project manager, the junior consultant, the senior consultant and the software developer.
-Roles can, therefore, also be aggregation levels onto which the capacities and allocations of the assigned resources are accumulated.
+The PMO (particularly in larger companies) often does not plan with individual employees, but only with roles such as project manager, junior consultant, or senior consultant instead of planning on a resource level.
+Roles can be aggregated based on the capacities and allocations of the assigned resources.
 For example, if there are 38 Junior Consultants in a company with a realistic capacity of 80%, the FTE value for the Junior Consultant role is 30.

 In addition to the roles, you can also plan on other aggregation levels, such as the team level (marketing, product development, customer support) or the site level (New York, Munich, Chicago).
 The final staffing is then performed by the team leaders.

 The formula for role-based resource planning – as opposed to resource-based planning – takes average absences such as vacation and sick leave into account.
 This is because the effort to adjust the FTE value for a role in response to the absence of a single employee is simply too high.
 You can learn the average amount of absences in your company from your HR department.
 If necessary, you can also access relevant statistics.
 In fact, you should decrease the actual capacity of the roles during peak vacation periods and anticipate slightly higher capacities in between.
 In your PPM tool, you therefore work with a role capacity of less than 80% in order to ensure realistic and risk-free resource management.